 See Important Safety Information for more details.
 Also, please discuss the benefits and risks of this therapy with your doctor.

-Typically, the implant is performed under general anesthesia.
+Typically, the implant of the neurostimulation system is performed under general anesthesia.
 However, you may wish to talk with your doctor about other options.

-Depending on your doctor’s preference and hospital policy, a 1- to 2-night hospital stay may be recommended.
+Depending on your doctor’s preference and hospital policy, an overnight hospital stay may be recommended.
 However, the procedure may be performed on an outpatient basis, which means no overnight stay is required.

 The device is about the size of a stopwatch.